eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

     az iot hub create --resource-group MyResourceGroup --name {YourIoTHubName}
     ```

-1. After the IoT hub is created, view the JSON output in the console, and copy the `hostName` value to a safe place.
-You use this value in a later step.
+1. After the IoT hub is created, view the JSON output in the console, and copy the `hostName` value to use in a later step.
 The `hostName` value looks like the following example:

     `{Your IoT hub name}.azure-devices.net`